Jaaron0606/bouncingballs/readme.md

 If there are any issues you can email me or reach out to me on LinkdenIn

 # Roadmap:
-Coming soon is the balls bouncing in the browser space instead of a square.
-On the list: balls appear on click.
+Last Update: 8.6.2021 (added logic for balls bouncing inside browser window) Coming soon: balls appear on click

 # License information:
 This project is licensed through MIT XPRO Web Development certificate course.